Prepare for Experience

 - Financial need and impact of scholarship award.

-For the 2020 application cycle, applications opens on March 30, 2020 at 8 a.m. and close on May 1, 2020 at 5 p.m.
-Applicants are encouraged to get their resumes critiqued during Career Services drop-in hours.
-To apply, keep reading for the Internship Scholarship Program application below.
+For the 2021application cycle, applications open on Monday, March 29, 2021 at 8 a.m. and close on Friday, April 16, 2021 at 5 p.m.
+Applicants are encouraged to have their resumes critiqued through our Document Review service.

-In order to be eligible for awards within the Internship Scholarship Program, UCSB students must meet all of the following qualifications:
+To be eligible for Internship Scholarship Program awards, UCSB students must meet all of the following qualifications:

 - Must have secured, or be in the process of securing, an unpaid internship for summer within the nonprofit, government, education, arts, or public service industry, or within an organization that does not traditionally pay its interns.
 Remote internships will be considered.
 Unpaid internships within for-profit companies will not be considered.